 Solar panel approvals in a body corporate

 In the realm of renewable energy, solar power stands as the quintessential innovation of the 21st century.
 Much like how air conditioning became a household staple in the early 2000s, solar panels have now found their place on rooftops across the nation.
-This surge in popularity, however, has given rise to a new challenge: the complexities surrounding approval for solar installations within body corporate schemes.
+This surge in popularity has a new challenge: the complexities surrounding approval for solar installations within body corporate schemes.

 Body corporate managers are no strangers to this phenomenon.
 In the early 2000s, air conditioning approval forms became commonplace on their websites, reflecting the surge of interest in this transformative technology.
 Fast forward to today, and the scenario has evolved.
 With the cost of solar plummeting with government rebates and technological advancements, requests for solar panel installations have become a common occurrence, prompting the need for clear and navigable approval processes.
 In this article, we will explore the legislation as well as solar panel approval conditions and rules within body corporate schemes.